 D) First course-filling

 This layer partially closes the voids of the previous one and smoothes out the next layer.

 Subsequent layers and other segments until the completion of the wall

 F) The wall is completed

 At the end, a layer of smoothed soil is spread over the top for easy passage

-Ended the wall there is no advanced material, even that of poor characteristics!
+Once the wall is finished, there is no advanced material, even the one with poor characteristics has been used!

-The front has the task of structure and closure of the voids; the rear part has a high angle of friction and guarantees the drainage of water to safeguard the wall and the cultivation ground.
+The front part has the task of structure and closing the voids; the part behind the facing contributes with a high angle of friction and a minimum cohesion but guarantees an excellent drainage of the water which is essential to safeguard the wall and the cultivation soil.